openafsfoundation/openafsfoundation.org/about/who/index.md

 leadership challenge.
 The Board of Directors has an Executive Director as its head.
 If you would like to learn about the individuals currently serving on the Board of directors, click [here]({{site.baseurl}}/board/).
-The Board of Directors is supported by volunteers who accepted the roles of Treasurer or Secretary.
+The Board of Directors is supported by volunteers who accepted the roles of **Treasurer** or **Secretary**.
 If you would like read a brief introduction to those volunteers, click [here](XXXbrokenlink).

 The Board of Directors oversees and has final authority over all activities